-- and state regulatory and planning processes, such as the Clean Air Act, Clean Water Act 1 (CWA), National Historic Preservation Act (NHPA), etc. 2 - NEPA, and its implementing regulations, require the DAF to develop and identify 3 - reasonable alternatives to a proposed action.
-In determining the scope of alternatives to 4 - be considered, emphasis is placed on what is "reasonable."
-Reasonable alternatives 5 - include those "that are practical or feasible from the technical and economic standpoint 6 - and using common sense, rather than simply desirable from the standpoint of the 7 - applicant" (CEQ, 1986).
-8 - The DAF's Strategic Basing Process (Air Force Instruction [AFI] 10-503, Strategic Basing) 9 - determined the candidate MOB locations for the B-21 basing action.
-The process began 10 - by identifying all the bases that could reasonably support the B-21 mission.
-The objectives 11 - for the B-21 basing strategy were to minimize mission impact, maximize facility reuse, 12 - and minimize cost.
-Therefore, the "enterprise of bases" that could support the B-21 13 - mission was limited to current Air Force Global Strike Command bomber bases 14 - (Barksdale, Dyess, Ellsworth, Minot, and Whiteman AFBs).
-All non-bomber bases were 15 - eliminated due to their limited runway length, ramp and hangar deficiencies, and 16 - insufficient concrete strength for bomber operations, which make them incapable of 17 - supporting the B-21 mission.
-18 - The DAF determined that the B-52 fleet, with operations at both Barksdale and Minot 19 - AFBs, would continue to operate beyond 2050, leaving both bases with insufficient 20 - capacity for an additional B-21 mission.
-Additionally, the DAF believes that splitting up 21 - the B-52s to various other bomber bases to make room for an additional B-21 mission 22 - would incur excessive costs and cause operational risks and impacts, which goes against 23 - the strategy of using current infrastructure and minimizing impacts to current missions.
-24 - 25 Therefore, the DAF eliminated Barksdale and Minot AFBs as potential candidate bases - to beddown the B-21.
-26 - 27 The DAF then eliminated Whiteman AFB as a reasonable alternative for MOB 1 to ensure - the United States' nuclear capabilities remained uninterrupted.
-The DAF determined that 28 - the transfer of nuclear capabilities should occur after the initial beddown of MOB 1 and 29 - that the B-2 program would remain active at Whiteman AFB until the MOB 1 for the B-21 30 - is established.
-As a result, the DAF evaluated Dyess AFB and Ellsworth AFB as 31 - 32 reasonable alternatives for MOB 1. - The DAF prepared the B-21 Main Operating Base 1 (MOB 1) Beddown at Dyess AFB, 33 - Texas or Ellsworth AFB, South Dakota Environmental Impact Statement (hereinafter 34 - referred to as the "MOB 1 EIS").
-On June 3, 2021, the DAF signed a Record of Decision 35 - (ROD) for the MOB 1 EIS and selected Ellsworth AFB as the MOB 1 location.
-The DAF 36 - decided to select the preferred alternative, Ellsworth AFB, as the MOB 1 location after 37 - consideration of relevant operational, environmental, economic, and technical factors 38 - discussed in the ROD; environmental consequences explained in the Final MOB 1 EIS; 39 - input from the public, regulatory and other agencies, and Native American tribes; and 40 - 41 other relevant factors related to national defense, including current military operational - needs and costs.
-42
+NEPA, and its implementing regulations, require the DAF to develop and identify reasonable alternatives to a proposed action.
+In determining the scope of alternatives to be considered, emphasis is placed on what is "reasonable."
+Reasonable alternatives include those "that are practical or feasible from the technical and economic standpoint and using common sense, rather than simply desirable from the standpoint of the applicant" (CEQ, 1986).

+The DAF's Strategic Basing Process (Department of the Air Force Instruction [DAFI] 10-503, Strategic Basing) determined the candidate MOB locations for the B-21 basing action.
+The process began by identifying all the bases that could reasonably support the B-21 mission.
+The objectives for the B-21 basing strategy were to minimize mission impact, maximize facility reuse, and minimize cost.
+Therefore, the "enterprise of bases" that could support the B-21 mission was limited to current AFGSC bomber bases (Barksdale, Dyess, Ellsworth, Minot, and Whiteman AFBs).
+All non-bomber bases were eliminated due to their limited runway length, ramp and hangar deficiencies, and insufficient concrete strength for bomber operations, which make them incapable of supporting the B-21 mission.

+The DAF determined that the B-52 fleet, with operations at both Barksdale and Minot AFBs, would continue to operate beyond 2050, leaving both bases with insufficient capacity for an additional B-21 mission.
+Additionally, the DAF believes that splitting up the B-52s to various other bomber bases to make room for an additional B-21 mission would incur excessive costs and cause operational risks and impacts, which goes against the strategy of using current infrastructure and minimizing impacts to current missions.
+Therefore, the DAF eliminated Barksdale and Minot AFBs as potential candidate bases to beddown the B-21.

+The DAF then eliminated Whiteman AFB as a reasonable alternative for MOB 1 to ensure the United States' nuclear capabilities remained uninterrupted.
+The DAF determined that the transfer of nuclear capabilities should occur after the initial beddown of MOB 1 and that the B-2 program would remain active at Whiteman AFB until the MOB 1 for the B-21 is established.
+As a result, the DAF evaluated Dyess AFB and Ellsworth AFB as reasonable alternatives for MOB 1.

+The DAF prepared the B-21 Main Operating Base 1 (MOB 1) Beddown at Dyess AFB, Texas or Ellsworth AFB, South Dakota Environmental Impact Statement (hereinafter referred to as the "MOB 1 EIS").
+On June 3, 2021, the DAF signed a Record of Decision (ROD) for the MOB 1 EIS and selected Ellsworth AFB as the MOB 1 location.
+The DAF decided to select the preferred alternative, Ellsworth AFB, as the MOB 1 location after consideration of relevant operational, environmental, economic, and technical factors discussed in the ROD; environmental consequences explained in the Final MOB 1 EIS; input from the public, regulatory and other agencies, and Native American tribes; and other relevant factors related to national defense, including current military operational needs and costs.

-- Since the DAF chose Ellsworth AFB for the MOB 1 beddown location, this EIS evaluates establishing MOB 2 at the remaining two alternative bases: Dyess AFB or Whiteman AFB. - 3 In this EIS, the DAF has done its best to accurately predict potential impacts and - 4 anticipate future conditions even when data is unavailable.
-This NEPA analysis identifies - 5 environmental permits, proposed mitigation measures, and management actions to - 6 prevent or minimize environmental impacts, if needed.
-The ROD will then determine - which mitigation measures will be implemented.
-The Secretary of the Air Force will be - the final decision maker and will sign the ROD.
-A mitigation plan will then be developed - 9 in accordance with 32 CFR 989.22(d) for the mitigations selected in the ROD.
+Since the DAF chose Ellsworth AFB for the MOB 1 beddown location, this EIS evaluates establishing MOB 2 at one of the remaining two alternative bases: Dyess AFB or Whiteman AFB.

+In this EIS, the DAF has done its best to accurately predict potential impacts and anticipate future conditions even when data is unavailable.
+This NEPA analysis identifies environmental permits, proposed mitigation measures, and management actions to prevent or minimize environmental impacts, if needed.
+The ROD will then determine which mitigation measures will be implemented.
+A mitigation plan will then be developed in accordance with 32 CFR 989.22(d) for the mitigations selected in the ROD.